KimbaWLion/DiscordBaseballBot/README.md

 3. Create a blank file BaseballConsumer/logs/game_thread.now
 4. in BaseballConsumer/BaseballConsumer.py, change line 27 to the path of the game_thread.now file.  (i.e. 'C:\Users...\game_thread.now')
 5. Make sure to download discord.py, aiohttp.py, asyncio.py packages
+6. Make sure you are running a python interpretter version 3.5+.
+If you're not, [asyncio will not work](https://stackoverflow.com/questions/43948454/python-invalid-syntax-with-async-def)
-4. run MainEntryBot.py the day of the game
+7. run MainEntryBot.py the day of the game
-5. When game is finished, wait until the next day and run MainEntryBot.py again
+8. When game is finished, wait until the next day and run MainEntryBot.py again

 # Team code and abbreviation table
 |     TEAM     | TEAM_ABBREV | TEAM_CODE |